ricomariani/CG-SQL-author/docs/user_guide/18_macros.md

   INNER JOIN Y ON X.id = Y.id;
 ```

-In this case we have provided the table names as arguments rather than
+In this second case we have provided the table names as arguments rather than
 hard coding them.

 *stmt_list*